menzenski/menzenski.github.io/_posts/2015-01-17-Lengthened-Vowels-in-Slavic-Verbs.md

 ---
 layout: post-light-feature
-title: Iteratives and Imperfectives, Oh My
+title: Russian Perfectives and Imperfectives, Oh My
 description: "One of the characteristics shared by all Slavic languages is the distinction made in the verb between perfective and imperfective aspects."
 categories: [articles, Balto-Slavic Iteratives, Slavic, aspect]
 date: 2015-01-17